junder-git/OLD_rke1_arm64_v2/README.md

 # rke1-arm64 setup guide
 - Check for harvester arm releases in the coming future
 ## Pre-requisites
+- Assumes home dns is already running with remote machine root ssh access to all node types, (needs dns wildcard setup at some point)
+- Now use rpi imager to flash 32gb san disk sd with raspbian-os && 32gb san disk usb-3.0 speeds type UHS-I with Ubuntu-22.04.03(64-bit) server both storage with ssh user-pass, locale and hostnames pi-sd and pi-X respectively.
+  Now poe power from router settings page and check the boot order with ```sudo rpi-eeprom-config --edit``` if hostname on jmux connect dont match pi-X formatting.

+## Start storage setup
 Wipe all storagare devices partitions and data to best of ability with zeros:
 ``` bash
 sudo gdisk /dev/sda  ==> o ==> w